nicolasriquet/GitDelver/README.md

 * NbMethods: the number of methods in the file.
 * NbMethodsChanged: the number of methods that have been modified in this file for this commit.
 * NLOC: the number of lines of code of the file.
-* Complexity: the cyclomatic complexity number of the file.
+* Complexity: the Weighted Methods per Class complexity, i.e., the sum of the cyclomatic complexity numbers of all the methods of the file.
+* NlocDivByNbMethods: the number of lines of code of the file divided by the number of methods of the file.
+* ComplexDivByNbMethods: the complexity of the file divided by the number of methods of the file.
 * SATD: flag telling if the modification contains Self-Admitted Technical Debt.
 * SATDLine: the line that triggered the SATD flag.
 * NbLinesAdded: the number of lines added.